HL7/FHIR-us-pq-cmc-fda/input/pagecontent/change_notes.md

 PQ/CMC FHIR Implementation Guide is underdevelopement.
 Minor releases will be posted for feedback.
 These release notes will be retained until the next major release which will be numbered 0.5.0 and and correspond to the project's 1.5 release.
 See the Directory of published versions link does not work until there is a balloted publication on HL7.

+### Changes and Updates for Version 0.1.17
+The current development IG -   Pre-Jan 2024 connectathon

+- Edits to examples
+- Updates to pull down pages
+- Invariant to enforce compostion contained in a bundle
+- Styled XML files converted to images
+- Mapping of Country Code to GENC
+- Edits from proof reader of Version 0.1.16 content

 ### Changes and Updates for Version 0.1.16
-The current development IG -  Pre-connectathon

 - Examples
 - FRN element names, cardinality and definition changes
 - Updates to PlantUML diagrams
 - Updates to pull down pages
 - Invariants added
-- Stlye applied to XML files
+- Style applied to XML files
-- Temp replacement of GENC and NCIT
+- Temporary replacement of GENC and NCIT
 - Corrections throughtout
+- Varriations on tests in specifications added to domain page
+- Documentation added for using the narrative generation application.

 ### Changes and Updates for Version 0.1.15
 Stage 1A - PoP edition